 NOTE!
 Observe the MOBOTIX MOVE Installation Hints document to ensure optimum performance of the camera features.

 Camera Installation

 The following description demonstrates how to directly install the camera to the ceiling or to the wall.

-1. Loosen the two Phillips screws on the camera and remove the dome cover.
+1. Loosen the two security screws on the camera with the supplied security Torx wrench and remove the dome cover.